How to Make a Pretty Brooch Pin Bracelet

 Add a dab of G-S Hypo Cement to the knot and pull it under a bead to finish.

-Repeat and make 4-6 individual bracelets depending on what you think looks best with your brooch.
+Repeat and make 4-6 individual bracelets depending on what looks best for the size of your brooch.

 Unclasp the brooch pin and slip it over all of the individual bracelets.
 To keep the pin from opening up add a dab of hot glue to the clasp.